-Graduates would typically be part of a team designing, implementing and or maintaining sophisticated distributed applications.
-The actual role within the team may be, for example, designer, programmer, systems administrator or systems analyst.
-Other types of roles possible are in computer science research in a commercial company or academic institution.
+Graduates would typically be part of a software development team designing, implementing and or maintaining sophisticated applications, very likely to be distributed.
+The actual role within the team may be to grow to the role of a senior or lead software engineer, software designer, advanced programmer, systems administrator or systems analyst.
+Other types of roles possible are in a wider computer science research in a commercial company or academic institution.
+Being equipped with the knowledge and skills relevant to emerging areas such as AI, our graduates will be highly competitive in the contemporary job market.